-“Parents need to know how their teens assess risk,” she says.
+“Parents need to know how their teens assess risk,” says Dr. Lisa Damour, a clinical psychologist in private practice and author.
 “Kids who worry about getting caught tend to take greater risks.
 Those kids are likely to ask, ‘Can I get away with this?’
 On the other hand, kids who consider the danger of their behavior are generally more cautious.
 Those kids ask, ‘If I do this, what can really happen?’
 As the parent, your job is to assess whether your teen can fill free time constructively or whether you teen would benefit from more structure to keep them out of trouble.”

-As you begin to plan for the summer, Damour suggests that you clarify your role as the parent in helping your teens make wise decisions for how they spend their summer.
+As you begin to plan the summer for your teenagers, Damour suggests that you clarify your role as the parent in helping your teens make wise decisions for how they spend their summer.
 This may result in your responding with the occasional, ‘No,’ which may lead to an angry teen.

 Moreover, parents must remain open to compromise.
 Mack, from Davenport, Iowa, for example, wanted to paraglide down the Yukon Mountains for two weeks this summer.
 He hadn’t considered the cost, though, and his parents weren’t willing to fund the experience.
 They said no to the unaffordable trip, but they compromised and found a cheap(er) summer activity, a one-week teen adventure camp much closer to home.

 Also, prepare for some resistance from your teen in the planning.
 Like many teens, Lee, from Norwalk, Connecticut, wants to do “absolutely nothing” for the entire summer.
 During the school year, Lee juggles five honor’s classes, church youth group and marching band.
-Summer is her time to de-stress.
+Summer for this teenager is her time to de-stress.

-While Damour understands that teens, like Lee, desire to do nothing during the summer, she believes that teens benefit most from a balance of scheduled activities and leisure.
+While Damour understands that teens, like Lee, desire to do nothing during the summer, she believes that the best benefit comes from a summer for teenagers that balances scheduled activities and leisure.
 She encourages some structure in each day.

 “Whether it is travel, volunteering or paid work, teens need to have somewhere to be each day in order to create some structure,” Damour says.

 So how do parents balance their teens’ need for freedom and relaxation with safety and productivity?
 Seasoned parents suggest sitting down with your adolescents to plan an enjoyable, safe and somewhat active summer experience.
 Issues to tackle might include freedom versus responsibilities, boredom prevention, finding safe summer activities, and budgetary limitations and transportation options.
-But the summer possibilities for teens are endless.
+But the possibilities are endless when it comes to planning summer for teenagers.

 Summer can be a time for teens to pursue a passion.
 Sixteen-year-old Cole Lange, of New Jersey, loves biking and hopes to turn his passion into a career.
 He will spend the summer traveling from competition to competition.
 Cole’s parents are huge supporters and help me in any way they can.